jhmaindonald/dataThoughts/_book/index.md

 ---
-title: 'What Does the Data Really Say?'
+title: 'What Does the Data Say? -- Traps  to Avoid'
 subtitle: "Examples that inform and educate"
 author: "John Maindonald"
 date: "2 April 2024"